tesujimath/rktrunner/README.md

 is intended to be installed setuid root, to enabled unprivileged users to run containers using `rkt`, in a controlled fashion.

+There is also a `rkt-run-helper` command - see below.

 ## Basic Usage

 All `rkt run` options are controlled by the config file,